Make sure you truly require resume writing services

 A major red flag any time you are working with a resume writer is a lack of one-on-one communication.

-Robin Ryan, a long-time career counselor and hiring industry expert, believes professionals should generally spend two to three hours in direct communication with their resume writer.
+Robin Ryan, a longtime career counselor and hiring industry expert, wrote in a Forbes article that professionals should generally spend two to three hours in direct communication with their resume writer.

 This communication will give the writer a clear idea of your professional skills, career experience and personal brand.
 It’s also your chance to walk through specific postings together on job search sites and discuss how to tweak your resume to match.